will1410/hopperdietzel/koha_notes/library_contact_sheet.md

 The new section for step 2 does two things.
 The first creates a variable called "contact_sheet_url" based on the URL of the page you're looking at.

-The second section says if "contact_sheet_url" contains the phrase "circulation-home.pl" to execute the function that will appear between the {}.
+The second section says if "contact_sheet_url" contains the phrase "circulation-home.pl" that Javascript should execute the function that will appear between the {}.

 #### Step 3